 Following on from that, I’d like to carry out some research on the impact of modern sales and business rhetoric on the psychological well-being of society.
 Based on the premise that incongruence (a disparity between what people say and what people do) is unsettling, I fear that as a society we may face an epidemic due to the increased prevalence and upholding of these strategies.

 In contrast, At 2M we’ve always strived to keep things upfront and straightforward.

 8 years ago I began training as a person-centred counsellor in my spare time.
 I really enjoy the ethos given it values equal and transparent relationships.
 So too does it hinge on the premise that each individual holds the key to their own solutions ~ therefore the discipline is not prescriptive or presumptive.

-I went onto volunteer at Age UK and Face to Face Counselling, where I also served as Convener for the best part of 2 years.
-My time at Age UK forever shifted my perception of clients in their senior years, in which the propensity to actualize remains in abundance.
-Over at Face to Face I became aware of the injustices of no/low income and cutbacks ~ given clients manifest so much healing and progress in the environment of open ended counselling, which is denied most people on no/low income ~ and which is actually beyond the means of many on average income too.
+I went onto volunteer at two charities and also served as a Convener for the best part of 2 years.
+Working with clients in their senior years at one placement forever shifted my perception as the propensity to actualize remains in abundance.
+At my second placement I became aware of the injustices of no/low income and cutbacks ~ given clients manifest so much healing and progress in the environment of open ended counselling, which is denied most people on no/low income ~ and which is actually beyond the means of many on average income too.

 In 2018, with much experience and a firm understanding of safeguarding within the discipline, I transitioned into my own practice which is proving very enjoyable and rewarding indeed.

 I enjoy travelling to Tehran where I was born and capturing the culture and cuisine in snapshots on Vine.
 My videos have been played in schools and galleries throughout New York especially, and it’s always rewarding sharing the ordinary lives of Iranians with the world.